jshumhl/Purple-VS-Red/README.md

 3) Throw 2 tracing cards when boss is less that half health

-When player or boss receive damage, they will have a period of time flashing their image, That is immunity system, to prevent player spamming K to hit boss or Boss overpowered skills to one-shot players
+When player or boss receive damage, they will have a period of time flashing their image, That is immunity system, to prevent player spamming K to attack the boss or Boss overpowered skills to one-shot players

 Special Features: